Ancient Greek coinage: Minting

 All Greek coins were handmade, rather than machined as modern coins are.
 The designs for the obverse and reverse were carved into a block of bronze or possibly iron, called a die.
-A blank disk of gold, silver, or electrum was cast in a mold and then placed between the dies, whereupon the coin maker would forcefully strike the top die with a hammer, thereby impressing the designs on the metal.
+A blank disk of gold, silver, or electrum was cast in a mold and then placed between the dies, possibly heated beforehand, whereupon the coin maker would forcefully strike the top die with a hammer, thereby impressing the designs on the metal.

 Coins as a symbol of the city-state

 Coins of Greek city-states depicted a unique symbol or feature, an early form of emblem, also known as badge in numismatics, that represented their city and promoted the prestige of their state.
 Corinthian stater for example depicted pegasus the mythological winged stallion, tamed by their hero Bellerophon.
 Coins of Ephesus depicted the bee sacred to Artemis.
 Drachmas of Athens depicted the owl of Athena.
 Drachmas of Aegina depicted a chelone.
 Coins of Selinunte depicted a "selinon" (σέλινον, celery).
 Coins of Heraclea depicted Heracles.

 Coins of Gela depicted a man-headed bull, the personification of the river Gela.
 Coins of Rhodes depicted a "rhodon" (ῥόδον, rose).
 Coins of Knossos depicted the labyrinth or the mythical creature minotaur, a symbol of the Minoan Crete.
 Coins of Melos depicted a "mēlon" (μήλον - apple).
 Coins of Thebes depicted a Boeotian shield.